baobabKoodaa/baopass/README.md

 **Can you ramble on about something vaguely related?**

 It turns out that I can.
 So, I'm basically fixing #4 of [4 fatal flaws in deterministic password managers.](https://tonyarcieri.com/4-fatal-flaws-in-deterministic-password-managers) Good read.
 Oh, and also, I'm going to implement notes in the future.
 Then it will be a full fledged password manager with emphasis on security.
 And it's going to keep state, but not sync it across devices.
 Yuck.

+**Known issues and workarounds**

+- The GUI might look tiny on a HiDPI monitor without scaling.
+You can scale the application on Ubuntu with `GDK_SCALE`, for example by launching the application from the terminal with `GDK_SCALE=2 java -jar baopass.jar`.
+You need Java version 9 or higher for scaling to work.